 This audio piece was a direct response to an EU ban on trapping in Malta.
 Michael Grima and Louis Camilleri self-organised the recording, I facilitated the crew.
 I wanted to bring their sounds and voices to Europe without them travelling.
 They came up with the idea of the field recordings, and they chose to perform in the Buskett Gardens, a centuries-old hunting reserve planted by the Knights Hospitaller.

-‘SOAB.
-The Archives’ is an online repository, collecting for posterity the calls and songs of visiting migratory birds to the island of Malta as performed by bird-trappers.
+The artist has been collecting (2017- onwards) for posterity the calls and songs of visiting migratory birds to the island of Malta as performed by bird-trappers.

-Seen as an activity with no capital value, the knowledge this group possesses has never been documented or protected but instead, controversially represented to the wider public.
+Seen as an activity with no capital value, the knowledge this group possesses has never been documented or preserved but instead, controversially represented to the wider public.

-The artist’s father, as a member of the Maltese bird-trapping community, offered a bridge between tradition and art, urging Jimmy Grima to conserve their knowledge, language, technology, and virtuosity in an archive.
-They share their skill in trapping and hunting the quail, the turtle dove and the wild rabbit, but also the cultivation of crops, the pruning of fruit trees and various fishing techniques acquired at a young age in 1950s rural Malta.
+The artist’s father, as a member of the Maltese bird-trapping community, offered a bridge between tradition and art, urging Jimmy Grima to conserve their knowledge, language, technology, and virtuosity.

 There are relatively few Maltese who possess and share this knowledge.
-Such traditional practices are both emotional and personal, and of a specific temperament, relating to a way of life and to man’s relationship with nature.
+Such situational knowledge and practice are both emotional and personal, and of a specific temperament, relating to a way of life and to man’s relationship with nature

 In 2018, the European Court of Justice declared that by adopting a derogation regime allowing the live-capturing of seven species of wild finches (għasafar ta’ l-għana), Malta has failed to fulfil its obligations under the European Wild Birds Directive.